cning0506/DATA-310_Applied_Machine_Learning/FinalProject.md

 startup_success = startup_all[success]
 ```

+We also created a lot of

 ## Model Performance Assessment

 ## Conclusion

 ## Reference
 Ganti, A. 2020.
 Angel investor.
 Retrieved April 30, 2021, from https://www.investopedia.com/terms/a/angelinvestor.asp <br/>
+KC, M. (2020, September 16).
+Startup Success Prediction.
+Kaggle. https://www.kaggle.com/manishkc06/startup-success-prediction.
 Kenton, W. 2021.
 What is a round financing?
 Retrieved April 30, 2021, from https://www.investopedia.com/terms/a/a-round-private-equity.asp